 We offer a variety of 3D printing services for creating beautiful multi-colored parts, either for use as concept models, presentation tools, or even end-use products.
 Combine multiple colors for stunning aesthetics for applications as diverse as industrial or consumer products to 3D portraits and toys.
 A variety of techniques and materials are available depending on your needs.
 Do you need a durable, functional, or richly colored decorative object?
 Whatever your design goals, they can be accomplished with additive manufacturing.

 A highly precise technology, PolyJet printers can produce layers as thin as 16 microns (0.0006").
 More accurate than other 3D printing technologies, PolyJet is ideal for applications where fine detail and a smooth finish matter.
 Great for creating presentation models that will impress investors.
 PolyJet is also well suited for creating smaller parts (less than 5"x5"x5" build volume) where detail is essential.
 For larger applications, other technologies may be more cost-effective.

 PolyJet machines can print in multiple colors and materials simultaneously.
 Different materials provide different structural qualities.
 You can even print flexible resins similar to rubber or silicone.

 Less detailed than PolyJet, FDM is a cost-effective solution for creating parts tough enough for rapid prototyping or end use.
 FDM can even be used for manufacturing tools.
-FDM uses production-grade thermoplastics rather than resins to create durable but accurate materials that will last longer than SLA or SLS.
+FDM uses production-grade thermoplastics rather than resins to create durable, accurate materials that will last longer than SLA or SLS.
 Ideal for applications where toughness and durability are more important than fine texture and detail.

 Need help translating your invention into a CAD design?
 Finding an expert designer is easy with our Cad design services.
-You can also take advantage of our network of U.S Intellectual Property attorneys to patent your idea.
+You can also take advantage of our network of U.S. Intellectual Property attorneys to patent your idea.